Diplomacy in the Modern Era

 In fact, it was expressed most powerfully in those days by Francis Fukuyama and the title of his book, The End of History.
 History had ended in the sense that for a democratic constitutional form of government with the free market stood uncontested morally throughout the world as the model and all we would see is more quickly or slowly this model being implemented throughout the world depending upon local circumstances, right?
 What is the logical conclusion if that view prevailed?
 Well, you dismantle your institutions designed to fight in that war of ideas.

-However, there was another version of the end of history that wasn’t Hegelian.
-It was written in an article by Salman al Aude, a Saudi who saw history culminating in a slightly different way not with the triumph of free-market democracy but with the destruction of the United States and surprise, history resumed on 9/11 at least for the Hegelians.
+However, there was another version of the end of history that was not Hegelian.
+It was written in an article by Salman al Aude, a Saudi who saw history culminating in a slightly different way, not with the triumph of free-market democracy but with the destruction of the United States, and surprise, history resumed on 9/11 at least for the Hegelians.
 For the rest of us it had simply continued, but now, guess what?
-We were bereft of the institutions that we once had to fight our side in that war of ideas and thus the means had been destroyed.
+We were bereft of the institutions that we once had to fight our side in that war of ideas, and thus the means had been destroyed.

 Now, the USIA was gone.
 Some of its functions were assimilated into the State Department.
 Broadcasting was brought under a broadcasting Board of Governors, including the Voice of America where I was and in my last year there I was the director of the Voice of America and we were in the process of eliminating our Arabic service, which was 12 hours a day of content rich discussions, reviews, editorials on U.S. policy to a pop music station called Radio Sawa, which began with 50 minutes in the hour broadcasting a melange of American pop music, JLo, Eminem, Britney Spears, and Arab pop music.

 The chairman of the Board of Broadcasting and the chairman of the Mideast Committee of the board both paid the same remark to me separately to explain why we were doing this and this was the remark: MTV brought down the Berlin Wall.
-I waited a beat because i thought this has got to be a laugh line and- and they didn’t laugh.
+I waited a beat because I thought this has got to be a laugh line, and they did not laugh.
 They were serious.
-MTV brought down the Berlin- MTV didn’t- didn’t leak over into East Germany.
-I mean even that part of it was wrong but having been a foot soldier in the Cold War myself, I seem to remember John Lenczowski’s account of who won the Cold War.
-John Paul II and Ronald Reagan.
+MTV brought down the Berlin [Wall]?
+MTV did not leak over into East Germany.
+I mean even that part of it was wrong, but having been a foot soldier in the Cold War myself, I seem to remember John Lenczowski’s account of who won the Cold War, John Paul II and Ronald Reagan.

 And how was the Cold War won?
 I remember distinctly in 1990 I used to read the Soviet press every day through FIBIS.
 I had prior met Alexander Yakovlev in Moscow, a member of the Politburo principally in charge of the promotion of and offensive Soviet ideology.
 The chief ideologue of the Soviet Union and in the Soviet press in 1990 I read a statement by Yakovlev saying, “I have come to understand that Leninism is based upon class struggle and class hatred and that this is evil.”